commonsmachinery/hmsearch-node/README.md

     [ { hash: '0123456789abcdef', distance: 3 }, ... ]

-An empty list is returned if no matches are found.
+`matches` is an empty list if no hashes are found.

 License